New Norcia, Western Australia

 The town has many heritage sites and places of interest.
-A ground station for the European Space Agency is located 8 km south of the town.
+New Norcia Station, a ground station for the European Space Agency is located 8 km south of the town.
 Since a road bypass was complete in 2017, heavy traffic bypasses the town.

 History

-On 1 March 1846, a Benedictine mission to the local Yued Aboriginal people was started about 8 km to the north, led by the Spanish Benedictine monks Giuseppe Serra and Rosendo Salvado.
-Within a year the mission was moved to where the town is today and on 1 March 1847 the foundation stone of the monastery was laid.
+On 1 March 1846, a Benedictine mission to the local Yued Aboriginal people was started about 8 km to the north, led by Spanish Benedictine monks Giuseppe Serra and Rosendo Salvado.
+Within a year the mission was moved to where the town is today, and on 1 March 1847 the foundation stone of the monastery was laid.